braedeningersoll/haab_movies/source/romance.rst

 independent young woman who is taken prisoner by a beast in his castle.
 Despite her fears, she befriends the castle's enchanted staff and learns to look beyond the Beast's hideous exterior and realize the kind heart and soul of the true Prince within.
-Cited from IMDb
+Cited from Rotten Tomatoes.

 **Starring:** Emma Watson, Dan Stevens (IV), Luke Evans, Kevin Kline, Josh Gad, Ewan McGregor.